 What are the benefits involved in the purchase order (PO)?

-A constant, repetitive PO process offers various benefits to improve visibility, control, and efficiency.
+A constant, repetitive purchase order process offers various benefits to improve visibility, control, and efficiency.
 Some of the benefits of PO include:

 Budget: A repeated PO enables you to evaluate your accounts correctly for all the relevant purchases and maintains a stable budget.